1. Refusing a Blood or Breath Test is Not an Admission of Guilt:

 Beware of experts and specialist designations and badges in certain areas of law.
 Great lawyers are measured in the courtroom not in the boardroom or the classroom.
 Georgia Bar Rule 7.4 allows lawyers to truthfully communicate the fact that they are a specialist or are certified in a particular field of law by experience or as a result of having been certified as a “specialist” by successfully completing a particular program of legal specialization.
 An example of a proper use of the term would be “Certified as a Civil Trial Specialist by XYZ Institute” provided such statement would not be false or misleading and provided further that the Civil Trial Specialist program of XYZ Institute is a recognized and bona fide professional entity.
 Any lawyer can take a class and get a certificate but having specialized knowledge and getting “not guilty” verdicts in the Courtroom are two different things.
 Specialization is only useful if you know how to use it in front of a jury.
 Ask any lawyer you interview when the last time they contested a DUI before a jury and if and when they had gotten any “Not Guilty” verdicts at trial.
 A real DUI lawyer will have won at least a few jury trials in the last year to six months.
 Prosecutors know, fear, and give good deals to lawyers they know are a threat in the courtroom and not that are certified, specialized, or have classroom experience.

 George C. Creal, Jr. is a trial lawyer with 18 years of courtroom experience.
-He is one of only 6 Atlanta DUI lawyers with both an AV Preeminent rating from Martindale.com and a 10.0/10.0 Superb rating on Avvo.com.
-He has over 100 "not guilty" verdicts under his belt and has forged indispensable relationships with police, judges and prosecutors all over the State of Georgia in order to benefit his clients' defense.
-George Creal Attorney Profile+
+He is one of only 6 Metro DUI lawyers with both an AV Preeminent rating from Martindale.com and a 10.0/10.0 Superb rating on Avvo.com.
+With over 100 not guilty jury verdicts under his belt, George knows how to convince a jury that the State has not proven his client guilty of DUI beyond a reasonable doubt.
+George Creal Attorney Profile